 Additionally, relatively high market volatility and reduced liquidity in credit and fixed-income markets may adversely affect many issuers worldwide.
 Actions taken by the U.S. Federal Reserve (Fed) or foreign central banks to stimulate or stabilize economic growth, such as interventions in currency markets, may cause high volatility in the equity and fixed-income markets.
 Reduced liquidity could result in less money being available to purchase raw materials, goods, and services from emerging markets, which may, in turn, bring down the prices of these economic staples.
 Reduced liquidity could also result in emerging-market issuers having more difficulty obtaining financing, which may, in turn, cause a decline in their securities prices.
-(See also the discussion of the U.S. and global response to the COVID-19 (Coronavirus) pandemic, above.)
+(See also the discussion of the U.S. and global response to the coronavirus (COVID-19) pandemic, above.)

-Further, while interest rates have been unusually low in recent years in the United States and abroad, any decision by the Fed to adjust the target fed funds rate, among other factors, could cause markets to experience continuing high volatility.
+Further, while interest rates have been historically low in recent years in the United States and abroad, recent decisions by the Fed to adjust the target Fed funds rate, among other factors, could cause markets to experience continuing high volatility.
 A significant increase in interest rates may cause a decline in the market for equity securities.
 Also, regulators have expressed concern that rate increases may contribute to price volatility.
-(See also the discussion of the U.S. response to the COVID-19 (Coronavirus) pandemic, above.)
+(See also the discussion of the U.S. response to the coronavirus (COVID-19) pandemic, among other factors, above.)
 These events and the possible resulting market volatility may have an adverse effect on the Fund.